noriah/den/README.md

 - [share/burrow/](share/burrow/) - plugin manager for den
 - [nix flake](flake.nix) - nix flake configuration

-*i have found nix/nixos adds too much friction for development systems.*
+*\*i have found nix/nixos adds too much friction for development systems.*
-*i now use it only for home-manager on most of my systems.*
+*i now use it for home-manager only.*
-*updates to reflect this are coming*
+*updates to reflect this are coming.*